 According to the American Cancer Society, HCC is the fifth most common form of cancer death in the U.S., the most common form of liver cancer in adults and the third most common cause of cancer-related mortality worldwide, particularly in Asia.
 According to the American Cancer Society, more than 700,000 people are diagnosed with liver cancer each year throughout the world and more than 600,000 persons die from liver cancer each year.
-Nexavar (sorafenib) by Bayer is the only approved drug for HCC and prolongs patient survival time by only a few months.
+Despite several new approvals in the HCC market, including immunotherapy agents, this remains a significant unmet medical need where five year survival rates remain less than 20%.
 According to Grand View Research, the HCC drug market is expected to reach \$1.5 billion by 2022.